Marcel Caux waited till his 99th year to admit being an Australian survivor of the “Great War” ~ World War 1 (1914-1918).

 Yes, that’s when I lost my first real mates, my friends.
 They were mostly Englishmen, but they were real true blue.. true blue men.

 The Prussian guard, they were called, huge men, and the trenches were filled with their bodies.

 I was an 8-stone runt.
 They could have crushed me with one hand, had they a mind to, but I had the equalizer – a rifle.

 I just murdered, I s’pose.
 I just murdered people living.
 It was a horrid, horrid combination of murder.. and murder.. and all sorts of things going on that shouldn’t be going on.

 It was then I realized I was depriving children of their fathers.

 World War I ruined my life.
 Not only was I ruined because I was wounded three times, it scarred me mentally forever.”

-This page honours of not only a fine Australian, but one more human sent to kill or be killed who found, even in their body’s survival, no relief – only a crippled tortured mind in which to endure a ruined life.
+This page honours not only a fine Australian, but one more human who, sent to kill or be killed, found no relief – even in their body’s survival – and only a crippled tortured mind in which to play out the remains of a ruined life.